-From plaintiff’s perspective, when in settlement discussions, there should be an emphasis on obtaining as much up-front cash as possible while also understanding the value to the injured infant of being enrolled in the Fund.
-Regardless of the amount allocated to the Fund, the services rendered are needs based and include more than just payment for medical care but rather also includes rehabilitative care, custodial care, durable medical equipment, home modifications, assisted technology, vehicle modifications, medications and medical supplies etc.,.
+From the plaintiff’s perspective, when in settlement discussions, there should be an emphasis on obtaining as much up-front cash as possible while also understanding the value to the injured infant of being enrolled in the Fund.
+Regardless of the amount allocated to the Fund, the services rendered are needs-based and include more than just payment for medical care but rather also includes rehabilitative care, custodial care, durable medical equipment, home modifications, assisted technology, vehicle modifications, medications, and medical supplies, etc.,

 Included within is the Mendez decision; Hon.
 Douglas E. McKeon, New York’s Innovative Approach to Medical Malpractice, 46, New Eng.
 L. Rev. 475 and Title 4 of Article 29D of the Public Health Law.

 5 Vincenzo Berghella, MD.
 UpToDate Cervical Insufficiency (May 2015) was used to describe painless cervical dilation leading to recurrent second-trimester pregnancy losses/births of otherwise normal pregnancies.
-Structural weakness of cervical tissue was thought to cause or contribute to these adverse outcomes.
-The term has also been applied to women with one or two such losses/births or at risk for second-trimester pregnancyloss/birth.
+The structural weakness of cervical tissue was thought to cause or contribute to these adverse outcomes.
+The term has also been applied to women with one or two such losses/births or at risk for second-trimester pregnancy loss/birth.

 7 Errol R. Norwitz, M.D.
 PhD., John T Repke, M.D.
 UpToDate Preeclampsia: Management and Prognosis (May 2015).